trueos/trueos-docs/trueos-handbook/introducing.rst

 VirtualBox
 ----------

-Virtualbox is a popular virtualization software available in |trueos|.
+VirtualBox is a popular virtualization software available in |trueos|.
-Installing Virtualbox through the |sysadm| :sysclbk:`AppCafe <appcafe>` GUI, or :command:`pkg install virtualbox-ose`  on the command line, will install all required dependencies.
+Installing VirtualBox through the |sysadm| :sysclbk:`AppCafe <appcafe>` GUI, or :command:`pkg install virtualbox-ose`  on the command line, will install all required dependencies.
 If installing |trueos| inside a virtual machine, or "guest" installing the virtualbox-ose-additions